xingchenzhang/xingchenzhang.github.io/_pages/vacancies.md

 **Self-funded PhD students**

 Self-funded PhD students are always welcome and can apply at any time.
-Please send an email (with your CV) to me if you are interested.
+Please send an email (with your CV) to me to discuss more details if you are interested.

 **Entry requirements**